 Request for Professional Help

+If a garment bag doesn’t work, these professionals will likely ask you to bring a carry-on suitcase.
+What’s great about a carry-on is that it allows you to keep a close watch of your item.
+Some planes may have closets big enough to hang your garment bags, but don’t bet on it.
+A carry-on is always the safest best.
 Plus, whatever issues your dress may have in terms of creases and wrinkles during the flight can usually be settled easily at the destination; a little steaming is all it takes!

 How to Pack a Suit Garment Bag